shdown/luastatus/DOCS/design/map_get.md

 You can read and/or write from/to this pointer-to-pointer; it is guaranteed to be persistent across other calls to `map_get` and other functions.

 Its intended use is for synchronization.

+For plugins that spawn nested widgets, the initialization of nested widgets must happen only under the mutex located in the struct behind the ``"plugin-init-mtx"`` value of the map; see `plugins/multiplex/map_ref.c` for an example.